DavidTheExplorer/Tzeva-Adom-API/README.md

 # Tzeva Adom API
-Simple Java API that listens to `Pikud Haoref`'s API and notifies your program once a Tzeva Adom takes place.
+Simple Java API that listens to `Pikud Haoref`'s API and allows you to register a listener that gets called once a Tzeva Adom takes place.

-Every constant time a request for the most recent alert is sent to Pikud Ha Oref, and then it gets compared to the the previous one.\
-If the 2 don't equal - all your register listeners are notified.

 ## Requirements
 Java 8 and Maven.
 We suffered enough from dinosaurs.